w3tecch/express-typescript-boilerplate/README.md

 * The server address will be displayed to you as `http://0.0.0.0:3000`

 ### Building the project and run it
-* Run `npm run build` to generated all JavaScript files from the TypeScript sources.
-After this step you can deploy the app contained in `dist` to any server (There is also a vscode task for this called `build`).
+* Run `npm run build` to generated all JavaScript files from the TypeScript sources (There is also a vscode task for this called `build`).
 * To start the builded app located in `dist` use `npm start`.

 ### Database